achraf-oujjir/ProfGPT-Smart-VR-Professor/README.md

 - **ChatGPT**: AI-powered responses to user queries, allowing natural language interaction.

 ## 📦 Plugins & Packages
-- **ReadyPlayerMe**: Used to create the ProfGPT avatar.
+- **[ReadyPlayerMe](https://readyplayer.me/)**: Used to create the ProfGPT avatar.
-- **OpenAI-Unity**: For integrating OpenAI models (Whisper and ChatGPT) with Unity.
+- **[OpenAI-Unity](https://github.com/srcnalt/OpenAI-Unity)**: For integrating OpenAI models (Whisper and ChatGPT) with Unity.
 - **XR Interaction Toolkit**: Facilitates interactions within the VR environment.
-- **Mixamo**: Provides animations for ProfGPT’s avatar.
+- **[Mixamo](https://www.mixamo.com/)**: Provides animations for ProfGPT’s avatar.

 ## 🧪 Virtual Lab Table
-The virtual lab table contains various components for users to build electrical circuits.
+The virtual lab table was imported from [this repo](https://github.com/Schackasawa/faraday) and it contains various components for users to build electrical circuits.
 Users can interact with components like:
 - 💡 Bulbs
 - 🔋 Batteries
 - 🌞 Solar Panels